greenbagels/rbae/README.md

 The following features (which are currently always enabled) are supported:
 - `youtube-dl`-based music streaming (supports per-channel queues in a very primitive way)
 - WolframAlpha short answer API queries
+- Dice-rolling that supports several common RPG roll mechanics using `OptionParser`

 ## Contributing / Using